ADVERTISEMENT

 POWERFUL WAY #4: Designing Products and Treatments Just For You

-Digital Twins represent the future of personalized medicine.
-A physician could create a digital model of a patient’s heart based upon that patient’s specific MRI images and medical history.
-A physician could then use those images to simulate a virtual heart and determine how a specific blood pressure medication would affect the patient.
-In addition to potential adverse reactions to a medication, digital twin (DT) technology could identify the exact dosage required for the patient rather than a statistical average.
+It is the future of personalized medicine.
+A physician can create a digital model of a patient’s heart using MRI images and the patient’s medical history.
+That physician could then use the digital images to simulate a virtual heart and determine how a particular blood pressure medication would affect that patient.
+Not only could digital twin (DT) technology help a physician avoid giving a patient a potentially toxic or ineffective dose of a medication, but DT technology also has the ability to determine the proper dosage of a medication for a specific patient, versus what may be the statistical average of what a group of similar patients requires.

 POWERFUL WAY #5: Digital Twin Services That Optimize Assets Using Live Data

-Utility companies can also utilize digital twin technology to balance loads, detect leaks, and minimize disruptions during planned repairs.
-Transportation logistics and fleet operators can build digital twins of their vehicle fleets and routes to reduce fuel consumption, improve on-time delivery, and optimize route planning.
+In addition to utility companies using digital twins to balance load, detect leaks, and minimize disruptions during planned outages, transportation logistics and fleet operations can create digital twins of their vehicles and routes to minimize fuel use, maximize on-time deliveries, and optimize routes.

-Digital twin service providers typically measure value using clearly defined KPI’s such as: hours of downtime avoided, maintenance labor reduced, energy savings achieved, warranty claims reduced, and safety incidents avoided.
-Since digital twin vs simulation provides a continuous flow of “always-on” feedback, the business case for digital twins will continue to grow and strengthen over time as the model becomes more sophisticated and decision-making becomes faster, cheaper, and more accurate across the organization.
+Value is typically measured by Digital Twin Service Providers using clearly identified Key Performance Indicators (KPIs), including hours of downtime avoided, reductions in maintenance labor, energy savings, warranty claim reductions, and safety incident avoidance.
+Because the digital twin vs. simulation process allows for an ongoing flow of “always-on” data and feedback, the business case for digital twins will continue to grow as the model becomes more complex, decisions are made faster and more cost-effectively, and greater accuracy is achieved across the entire organization.

 Digital Twin Services: Optimize Assets Using Live Data